expeditus303/expeditus303/README.md

 🚀 Currently, I am diving into Java!

+🌿 Curiosities about me: I love hiking, immersing myself in nature, reading books of all kinds to enrich my worldview, and exploring the world whenever I can.

+🌐 I firmly believe the future will be fully decentralized.

 ❓ Ask me about anything!
 I don't know everything, but I'd love to know more.

 <br>